radonjs/Radon/README.md

 ```
 import { StateNode } from 'radon-js'

+/*
-/* StateNode is a class needed for creating instances of state.
+StateNode is a class needed for creating instances of state.
 In Radon, StateNodes are created in
 tandem with frontend components.
 The naming convention is important here; if you have created
 a frontend component called App with the intent of statefulness, then an instance of StateNode must be declared and labeled as AppState.
 This will allow the App component to properly bind to AppState
 at compile time.

 The new instance of StateNode takes two arguments: the first argument is the name of the StateNode you are creating which must follow our naming convention.
 The second argument is the name of the parent node.
 One StateNode must be considered the root of the state tree.
 Therefore, at only one occassion can the parent argument be omitted.
 This instance of StateNode will be considered the root.
-Every other StateNode must take a second argument.
+Every other StateNode must take a parent argument.
+*/

 const AppState = new StateNode('AppState');
 // or
 // const AppState = new StateNode('AppState', 'OtherState');

+/*
+To declare variables in state, the method initializeState must be called which takes an object
+as an argument.
+The variable names and their data should be listed in the object as key-value pairs.
+*/

+AppState.initializeState({
+  name: 'Radon',
+  status: true,
+  arrayOfNames: []
+})

+/*
+Modifiers are functions that modify a single variable in state.
+Modifiers are attached to variables by calling the method initializeModifiers which also takes an object as an argument.
+The keys of the
+argument object must correspond to variables that have already been declared in AppState.
+The values
+are objects that contain the modifier functions as key-value pairs.
+There are two types of modifiers
+in Radon.
+The first type, as seen below, can accept either 1 or 2 arguments.
+The 'current' argument
+will automatically be injected with the bound state variable.
+The 'payload' argument is any data that can be used to modify or replace the 'current' value of state.
+Even if the current value of state is not used in the modifier, it will still be passed in automatically.
+*/

+AppState.initializeModifiers({
+  name: {
+    updateName: (current, payload) => {
+      return payload;
+    }
+  }
+  status: () => {
+    toggleStatus: (current) => {
+      return !current;
+    }
+  }
+})

+/*
+It is important to note that when these modifiers are called from a component, only the payload argument must be passed into the function as Radon will fill the 'current' parameter by default.
+*/

+<button onClick={() => this.props.updateName('Radon is cool!!!')}>Click Me</button>
+<button onClick={() => this.props.toggleStatus()}>Click Me Too</button>

+/*
+The second modifier type is what helps Radon eliminate unnecessary rerendering of frontend components.
+This modifier type accepts three arguments and is used exclusively with objects. *Note that initializeModifiers should only be called once.
+It is shown again here for demonstration purposes only*.
+*/

+AppState.initializeModifiers({
+  arrayOfNames: {
+    addNameToArray: (current, payload) => {
+      current.push(payload);
+      return current;
+    }
+    updateAName: (current, index, payload) => {
+      return payload;
+    }
+  }
+})

+/*
+The modifier addNumberToArray is nothing new.
+Since the goal of the modifier is to edit the array as a whole, the entire array object is passed into the 'current' parameter.
+A modifier that edits the array will cause a rerender of any component that subscribes to the array.
+However, we may have circumstances in which we only want to edit a single index within an array.
+In this case we create a modifier that accepts an index.
+The 'current' value will always reflect arrayOfNumbers[index].
+This will prevent a rerender of components listenting to the entire array, and will instead only rerender components listening to the specified index.

+Again, it is important to note that the 'current' parameter will be injected with state automatically.
+*/

+<button onClick={() => updateAName(0, 'Hannah')}>Edit an Index!</button>

+/*
+The same logic applies to plain objects.
+Instead of passing a numerical index into a modifier, the key of a key-value pair can be passed in instead.

+Objects can be nested and it is possible to create modifiers for deeply nested objects.
+Ultimately, the modifier will always be bound to the parent object.
+However, the key/index parameter will transform into a longer chain of 'addresses' to tell Radon exactly where the data is stored.
+For example:
+*/

+names: {
+  first: ['', 'Beth', 'Lisa'],
+  last: {
+    birth: ['Mitchell', 'Sanchez', 'Delaney'],
+    married: ['Mitchell', 'Smith', 'Delaney']
+  }
+}

+/*
+To inject the name 'Hannah' into index 0 of the 'first' array, the specified 'address' would be first_0.
+To change the value of index 2 of the 'married' array, the specified 'address' would be last_married_2.
+*/

+/*
+Once all StateNodes have been declared, they should be combined in the function combineStateNodes.
+The returned object is known as the silo.
+/*

+import AppState from './appState';
+import NarbarState from './navbarState';
+import mainState from './mainState';

+const silo = combineStateNodes(AppState, NavbarState, MainState);

 ```